 He makes welding better.
 Use a specific wire brush for stainless steel to clean the metal.
 Rub the brush to remove all impurities, and review with a wet rag of acetone to finish cleaning all debris.

-If necessary, sandpaper and grinders can also clean the steel and remove all impurities.
+If necessary, sandpaper and grinders can clean the steel and remove all impurities.

 Type of welding for stainless steel